11 Challenges of a Paperless Office in 2025

 Organizations must ensure that the document formats are standardized and are constantly updated and maintained in order to have access to and not lose any documents in the future.

-7- Minimizing the risk of data loss
+7- Minimize the risk of data loss

 Data loss is a widespread problem that can lead to significant consequences such as financial violation, reputational damage & legal liability.
 Nowadays, companies have to invest in data protection strategies and have to put in place appropriate measures in order to safeguard their company’s data against potential threats.